Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

-For lower-mass ({\mslow}) galaxies, satellites almost exclusively drive the {\sigmafil}-dependence of star formation activity.
-Low- and intermediate-mass satellites in thick filaments stop forming stars at $z\leq1$, while centrals of the same mass feel virtually no effect of {\sigmafil}, albeit only a mild reduction in {\medssfr} for {\lowmsrange} centrals in thick filaments at $z=0$.
-For lower-mass satellites, the dependence is seen to be $z=2$.
-For high-mass galaxies, on the other hand, both centrals and satellites feel the effect of filament thickness. {\highmsrange} satellites experience a $>$1 dex drop in {\medssfr} in thicker filaments at $z\leq0.5$, and {\highmsrange} centrals see such a drop in {\medssfr} at $z=0$ (with the effect at $z=0.5$ being less strong but still quite significant).
-For the central and satellites in this mass range, a non-negligible dependence of {\medssfr} on {\sigmafil} persists to $z=4$.
-However, we note that the lower number of {\highmsrange} satellites at $z\geq3$ is a significant source of uncertainty.
+For lower-mass ({\mslow}) galaxies, satellites almost exclusively drive the {\sigmafil}-dependence of star formation activity, as shown in the bottom panels of Figure~\ref{fig:medssfr_sigmafil}.
+The dependence of star formation of {\mslow} satellites on filament line density is seen out to $z\sim2$. {\mslow} satellites in high line density filaments stop forming stars at $z\leq1$, while centrals of the same mass experience a much smaller reduction in {\medssfr} at $z=0$.
+For {\highmsrange} galaxies, on the other hand, both centrals and satellites feel the effect of local filament line density. {\highmsrange} satellites near high line density filaments experience a $>$1 dex drop in {\medssfr} at $z\leq0.5$, and high-mass centrals see such a drop in {\medssfr} at $z=0$ (with the effect at $z=0.5$ being less strong but still quite significant).
+Regardless of the low-redshift trends, the {\sigmafil}-dependence of star formation activity for the massive centrals or satellites disappears at $z>2$.
+We note that the lower number of {\highmsrange} satellites at $z\geq2$ is a significant source of uncertainty.